OSGeo/OSGeoLive-doc/doc/quickstart/geoserver_quickstart.rst

     :align: center
     :alt: The New Store page

-Select the :guilabel:`Directory of spatial files`, you will see the following:
+3. Select the :guilabel:`Directory of spatial files`.
+You will see the following:

 .. image:: /images/projects/geoserver/geoserver-new-vector.png
     :scale: 70 %
     :align: center
     :alt: Filling in the New Store page

-Type in a name for the Data Store - I used *Natural Earth* and fill in the URL to the data set - in this case :file:`/usr/local/share/data/natural_earth2/`.
+4. Type in a name for the Data Store (for example, *Natural Earth*) and fill in the URL to the data set - in this case :file:`/usr/local/share/data/natural_earth2/`.
 You can use the browse button to find the directory if your data is somewhere else.
-Press :guilabel:`save`.
+5. Press :guilabel:`save`.

 .. image:: /images/projects/geoserver/geoserver-naturalearth.png
     :align: center
     :scale: 70 %
     :alt: The Natural Earth Datastore

-Press :guilabel:`publish` next to one of the layers to finish up adding the data.
+6. Press :guilabel:`publish` next to one of the layers to finish adding the data.
 This will take you to the *Layers* page:

 .. image:: /images/projects/geoserver/geoserver-publish.png
     :align: center